Blendify/blender-manual/blender_docs/manual/game_engine/physics/introduction.rst

 All you have to do to achieve this effect is go to the Info Editor (the bar at the top of the window) :menuselection:`Game --> Record Animation`, and it will lock away your keyframes for use in *Blender Render* mode.
-You can go back to the 3D view and hit :kbd:`Alt-A` to play it back, or :kbd:`Ctrl-F12` to render it out as an animation.
+You can go back to the 3D view and press :kbd:`Alt-A` to play it back, or :kbd:`Ctrl-F12` to render it out as an animation.

 Note that you can also use Game Logic Bricks and scripting.
 Everything will be recorded.